 This answer depends on what you want from your pie.
 Do you want an apple pie where every apple slice stays firm and keeps it shape?
 Or do you want a pie where the apples bubble and melt into apple-y goodness?
 Personally, I prefer a mix and always use a few different apple types in my pies, focusing on those with a strong apple taste.

-The Granny Smith is ideal for this, whether you’re making bourbon apples or the apple snacking cake from the Flour Bakery cookbook (pictured below with cream cheese frosting).
+The Granny Smith is ideal for this, whether you’re making bourbon apples or my sourdough apple cake (pictured below with cream cheese frosting.

 Of the apples I tried, I would use the Koru or Juici because they are full of apple flavor and you wouldn’t need to add much sugar to their applesauce to make something that tastes delicious.

 If I’ve omitted your favorite late season apple, please comment and let me know.